cortinaluis/vue-google-map-sample/README.md

 ```

 Bellow is one of the overlay definitions (among 2 defined)
 to show you how d3 SVG overlay is created:

+components/overlay_layer/index.js:
-(function definition order is altered for the ease of reading)
+(altered the order of definitions for ease of reading)

 ```
 const setSingapore = compose(